SAP/apibusinesshub-integration-recipes/readme.md

 ## Description

-Accelerate your SAP Cloud Platform Integration projects with recipes available in this repository.
+Accelerate your SAP Cloud Integration projects with recipes available in this repository.
 This repository contains [recipes (best practices), samples and reusable code](Recipes) to serve as starting points for your integration projects.
 Learn more from our [wiki page](https://github.com/SAP-samples/apibusinesshub-integration-recipes/wiki).\
 This is a community driven repository; you can simply discover and consume the best practices here or contribute and govern them.
 [Find out how you can be a part](https://github.com/SAP-samples/apibusinesshub-integration-recipes/wiki/Things-to-do-on-this-repo) of this repo.\
 If you would like to make [a mark for yourself](https://github.com/SAP-samples/apibusinesshub-integration-recipes/blob/master/Recipes/author.md), start with [contributing a recipe](https://github.com/SAP-samples/apibusinesshub-integration-recipes/blob/master/CONTRIBUTING.md) to showcase your expertise.